 - 8-6-1 Public Sidewalks All public sidewalks shall be concrete.
 All sidewalks at street intersections shall be designed and constructed to provide a ramp and such shall meet the following specifications: (1) The cut shall have a surface that is textured and non-slip; (2) the cut shall be at least thirty-six (36) inches wide; and (3) the cut shall have a slope not greater than one inch per foot and shall be beveled at the bottom.
 Sidewalks shall be a minimum of four (4) feet in width and shall be located within the street lines with one edge 1'-0" from the property line.
-The sidewalk shall be laid on a six (6) inch bank run gravel base, tamped and rolled, and shall be constructed of air entrained concrete, four (4) inches thick, having an ultimate strength of 3,000 pounds per square inch and having expansion joints with pre-molded fillers spaced every twenty (20) feet and suitable weakened plain joints.
+The sidewalk shall be laid on a six (6) inch bank run gravel base, tamped and rolled, and shall be constructed of air entrained concrete, four (4) inches thick, having an ultimate strength of 3,000 pounds per square inch and having expansion joints with premolded fillers spaced every twenty (20) feet and suitable weakened plain joints.
 The Town Engineer may require increased slab thickness and/or steel reinforcing at driveway crossings.
 Sidewalk width may be waived by the Commission in accordance with Section 4-13 of these Regulations. - 8-6-2 Private Sidewalks All private sidewalks shall be designed to utilize permeable surfaces such as pervious concrete, concrete block pavers, flexi-pave, or other material satisfactory to the Town Engineer, Town Planner, and as approved by the Commission.
-Stone dust and items such as gravel shall not be used.

-- 8-7 STREET LIGHTING A minimum standard street lighting system shall be designed and installed by the power company serving the area of the proposed subdivision to the minimum standards established in the American Standard Practice for Roadway Lighting (approved by American Standards Association) with the cooperation of the applicant.
+Stone dust and items such as gravel shall not be used. - 8-7 STREET LIGHTING A minimum standard street lighting system shall be designed and installed by the power company serving the area of the proposed subdivision to the minimum standards established in the American Standard Practice for Roadway Lighting (approved by American Standards Association) with the cooperation of the applicant.
 The cost for the installation of any type of lighting fixtures and pole shall be paid by the applicant.
+It shall be the responsibility of the applicant to arrange for payment and installation of streetlights.
 The developer shall financially guarantee such lighting facilities with all other subdivision improvements.

-Poles shall be located at any road curves or tangents.
-It shall be the responsibility of the applicant to arrange for and pay for the installation of streetlights.
-All poles erected for streetlights shall be three (3) feet behind face of curb.
-All fixtures shall be full cut-off dark sky compliant. - 8-8 STREET SIGNS All street signs shall be installed according to the following standards: - 8-8-1 Posts Shall be a minimum of nine (9) feet long, two-and-one-half (2-1⁄2) inch IPS steel standard weight pipe which shall be set in a concrete block sixteen (16) inches square by twelve (12) inches deep.
-The post shall be covered with a post cap for a two and one-half (21⁄2) inch (I.D.) pipe.
-Posts shall be painted green. - 8-8-2 Street signs Shall be six (6) inches wide by twenty-four (24), thirty (30), or thirty-six (36) inches depending upon the length of the name and placed seven (7) feet above grade.
+- 8-7-1 Light Poles Light poles shall be located at any road curves or tangents and all poles erected for streetlights shall be three (3) feet behind the face of curb. - 8-7-2 Light Fixtures All light fixtures shall be Full Cutoff IDA (International Dark-Sky Association) Dark Sky Compliant. - 8-8 STREET SIGNS All street signs shall be installed according to the following standards: - 8-8-1 Posts Shall be a minimum of nine (9) feet long, two-and-one-half (2-1⁄2) inch IPS steel standard weight pipe which shall be set in a concrete block sixteen (16) inches square by twelve (12) inches deep.
+The post shall be covered with a post cap for a two and one-half (2 1⁄2) inch (I.D.) pipe.
+Posts shall be painted green. - Street signs Shall be six (6) inches wide by twenty-four (24), thirty (30), or thirty-six (36) inches depending upon the length of the name and placed seven (7) feet above grade.
 The material used shall be .080, 6061-T6 aluminum mounted in a crisscross assembly. - 8-8-3 Letters The size of primary copy shall be four (4) inches.
 The size of suffix copy shall be two (2) inches.
 The letter shall be colored black on a white background on reflector type finish.